Quantum effects of black holes and cosmological constant problem: Quantization methods

+We use the representation $\hat\bullet$ for the operator corresponding to physical quantity $\bullet$ in this study.
+The corresponding prequantum operators are obtained (see, e.g., Ref.\cite{nair2005quantum}) as

-We can confirm that operators (\ref{CCRSW}) satisfy commutation relations (\ref{QCCR}) by direct calculations.
-When a real-polarization is employed as in Ref.\cite{2018kurihara1}, a state vector is a function consists of vacuum solutions of the spin connection, and thus, spin-form operator (\ref{CCRSW}) becomes $\widehat{\www}^{ab}=\www^{ab}$.
-The quantum Hamiltonian operator corresponding to (\ref{CHG}) can be expressed as
+which are the reducible representation.
+Direct calculations confirm that the operators (\ref{CCRSW1}) satisfy commutation relations (\ref{QCCR}).
+When real-polarization is exploited as in Ref.\cite{Kurihara_2020}, the state vector is give as a function of vacuum solutions for the spin connection; thus, the irreducible representation of the spin-form operator is provided as $\widehat{\www}^{ab}=\www^{ab}$.

+Follwoing Ref.\cite{doi:10.1140/epjp/s13360-021-01463-3}, we discuss the functional space of the spin connection here.
+Classically, a spin connection is obtained as a solution of the Einstein equation, which is a nonlinear first-order differential equation.
+This section treats a homogeneous equation for a pure gravitational equation without any gauge or matter fields.
+When classical solution $\www^{(c)}$ is obtained, the Lorentz-transformed form ${\GSO}(\www^{(c)})$ is also the solution of the equation; thus, quotient space $\varpi:=\widetilde\varpi/{\GSO}(\widetilde\varpi)$ is introduced, where $\widetilde\varpi$ is a set of solutions of the classical Einstein equation.
+When local Lorentz manifold $\M$ has a Euclidean metric, $\varpi$ has the Sobolev norm $L^p_k(\www^{(c)})$ such that:

+where $\Sigma_\M$ is a compact subset of $\M$.
+The summation is performed over all possible combinations $(i_1,\cdots,i_n)$ with $0\leq i_1+\cdots+i_n\leq k$, where $0\leq i_j\in\Z$.
+In our case, dimension $n$ of manifold $\M$ is $n=4$.
+The completion of $\varpi$ with respect to the Sobolev norm makes the Sobolev space, denoted as $L^p_k(\varpi)$.
+The Einstein equation, however, is not elliptic even in Euclidean space, because the classical equation is invariant under the infinite groups $GL(4,\R)$ and $\SO(4)$.
+However, the quantum Lagrangian, which includes (local) gauge-fixing terms, can be expected to be locally elliptic; thus, functional analysis can be applied locally around a gauge-fixing point.
+In this case, $L^2_k(\varpi)$ is a Hilbert space with respect to an inner product defined as

+A dot-product is defined using a metric tensor in functional space.
+Hilbert space $L^2_0(\varpi)$ is denoted as $\HH^{(c)}$.